 The total time, length and number of breaks that a driver takes on the road each day

-Good driving habits can save a company from disaster.
+Good driving habits can significantly reduce business risk and cost.
 A quick mistake on the road can negatively affect a company through accident, injury and liability costs and even a loss of business.

-Most managers fail to see the total impact of a crash on their business.
-While the direct costs, such as vehicle repair and insurance payments are easy to calculate, the indirect costs are severe.
+It is often difficult to see the total impact of a crash on a business.
+While the direct costs, such as vehicle repair and insurance payments are easy to calculate, the indirect costs can also be severe.
 These numbers, including crash reports, time and money spent on litigation and the loss of productivity on the company are proven to be 3-5 times more expensive than the direct costs of the accident.

-Safety data provides fleet managers with the eyes and ears to be a backseat driver without stepping foot into a vehicle.
-Managers can assess the strongest and weakest drivers in their fleet by consistently monitoring the safety behaviour of their employees on the road.
+Safety data provides fleet managers with the eyes and ears without stepping foot into a vehicle.
+Managers can assess the strongest and weakest drivers in their fleet by consistently monitoring driver behaviour, and building simple reports and scorecards to quickly identify top performing drivers and drivers who are a risk.

-The best way to combat dangerous driving habits?
-Consistent driver coaching.
+These tools can be used by managers to implement on-going performance based driver coaching.
 Mangers should ask themselves, “Are my drivers receiving tickets?
 Speeding?
 Swerving on the road?”
-Driver coaching is proven to be the most valuable tool to eliminate these high-liability issues.
+Driver coaching is proven to be a highly valuable tool to eliminate these high-liability issues.

 In fact, a recent Teletrac Navman study* concluded that 40% of drivers change their behaviour after their first safety warning.